Hair Relaxers and Cancer Risk: Do perms and relaxers cause cancer?

 Using a trained beauty technician may reduce the risk of chemical burns and a well ventilated salon may reduce the risk of inhaling toxic gas vs. doing a hair relaxer treatment at home.

-If you are concerned about the risk of cancer, the only way to completely avoid it would be to discontinue getting hair relaxer treatments or perms of any kind.
+Perms linked to cancer is a concern for many women who have regularly received chemical hair straightening services.
+If you are concerned about the risk of perms and cancer, the only way to completely avoid it would be to discontinue getting hair relaxer treatments or perms of any kind.

 What Types Of Cancer Do Hair Relaxers Cause?